 LDES technologies capable of storing and discharging electricity for eight hours or longer can play an important role supporting electric reliability and resilience with high levels of renewable generation.
-However, the majority of the energy storage in California is short duration energy storage and LDES models and use cases have not been proven, nor do there exist enough competitive firms to drive economics down such that a market-wide economies of scale can occur.
+However, the majority of storage systems deployed in California today are shortduration lithium-ion batteries and LDES technologies have only been demonstrated at relatively small scales generally below 1 MW.